Argbash is a code generator, so what it does, it gives you code that has the ability to parse command-line arguments.

 - Replace placeholders in the template with meaningful values.

-- Expand the template with another directives (if neccessary) based on argbash API.
+- Expand the template with another directives (if necessary) based on argbash API.

 argbashover the template.